kdahlhaus/Pedal-Plane-Avionics/README.md

 # Pedal-Plane Avionics
-This is a design and firmware for a pedal-plane special-effects controller based on the Teensy 3.2 microcontroller.
+This is the design and firmware for a pedal-plane special-effects controller based on the Teensy 3.2 microcontroller.
 Pedal planes are small pedal-powered airplanes for children aged about 3-7.
 Some sources of pedal plane kits and plans are [PuddleJumpSquadron](https://www.etsy.com/shop/PuddlejumpSquadron?ref=l2-shopheader-name), [Experimental Aircraft Association](https://www.eaa.org/en/eaa-shop/kids-apparel-and-collectibles/pedal-airplane-plans),  and [Aviation Products, Inc.](http://www.pedalplanekits.com/).

 ![P-51 Pedal Plane](https://i.pinimg.com/originals/aa/81/22/aa812234470c6a0a591d3ea2acb93481.jpg "P-51 Pedal Plane")